 Remove a photo or video from an album.
 Tap the photo or video, tap $\widehat{\mathbb{I}}$ , then tap Delete Photo.
-The photo is removed from the album and from the Photos tab.
+The photo or video is removed from the album and from the Photos tab.

 Delete a photo or video from Photos.
-Tap the Photos tab, tap the photo or video, tap $\widehat{\mathbb{I}}$ , then tap Delete Photo or Delete Video.
-Deleted photos and videos are kept in the Recently Deleted album on iPad, with a badge showing the remaining days until the item is permanently removed from iPad.
+Tap the Photos tab, tap the photo or video, tap $\hat{\mathbb{U}}$ , then tap Delete Photo or Delete Video.
+Deleted photos and videos are kept in the Recently Deleted album on iPod touch, with a badge showing the remaining days until the item is permanently removed from iPod touch.
 To delete the photo or video permanently before the days expire, tap the item, tap Delete, then tap Delete Photo or Delete Video.
-If you use iCloud Photo Library beta, deleted photos and videos are permanently removed from all iOS 8.1 devices that use iCloud Photo Library beta with the same Apple ID.
+If you use iCloud Photo Library, deleted photos and videos are permanently removed from all your devices using iCloud Photo Library with the same Apple ID.

 Recover a deleted photo or video.
-In the Recently Deleted album, tap the photo or video, tap Recover, then tap Recover Photo or Recover Video to move the item to the Camera Roll or, if you use iCloud Photo Library beta, the All Photos album.
+In the Recently Deleted album, tap the photo or video, tap Recover, then tap Recover Photo or Recover Video to move the item to the Camera Roll or, if you use iCloud Photo Library, the All Photos album.